Chandu-Thanuku/java-basics/README.md

-It is just basics of Java
+These all are just Baics of JAVA.
-syntax